Properties of the diffusion and drift kinetic coefficients in momentum space for a cold Fermi system

 \section{Introduction}

 Recently, in a number of papers \cite{BaWo.AP.2019,KoLu.UPJ.2014,KoLu.IJMP.2015,Lu.IJMP.2021} the processes of relaxation of collective excitations in a Fermi system were considered in the framework of the diffuse approximation.
 This approximation is based on a nonlinear diffusion equation in momentum space which contains the kinetic coefficients of diffusion and drift.
 In the general case the diffusion and drift coefficients depend not only on time but also on momentum.
-However, an approximation of constant kinetic coefficients is often used which makes it possible to simplify the master equation and bring it to a linear form for which there is an exact analytical solution \cite{Wo.PRL.1982}.
+However, an approximation of constant kinetic coefficients is often used.
+In this case the nonlinear diffusion equation can be simplified and solved exactly \cite{Wo.PRL.1982}.
 This solution allows us to study the evolution of the Fermi system in time and obtain an expression for the relaxation time of both collective excitations and excitations of the particle-hole type in atomic nuclei \cite{BaWo.AP.2019,Wo.PRL.1982}.

 The approximation of constant kinetic coefficients is rather rough since it does not take into account their rather significant dependence on momentum \cite{KoLu.UPJ.2014,KoLu.IJMP.2015}.
 The study of the apparent momentum dependence of the kinetic coefficients is actually a separate problem.
 In this case, when it is considered by the methods of the kinetic theory it is necessary to solve the problem with the ninefold collision integral by means of which the coefficients are determined.